 It would be a period to then be interrupted by several weeks spent in Corps Reserve during the Christmas season, encamped well behind the lines, in close proximity and to the south-west of the city of Amiens.
+The unit began to retire - apart from the two-hundred fifty ordered to serve in working-parties - on December 11-12.

-(Right: A typical British Army Camp during rather inclement winter conditions somewhere on the Continent - from a vintage post-card)
+(Right above: A typical British Army Camp during rather inclement winter conditions somewhere on the Continent - from a vintage post-card)

-The Christmas festivities of 1916 having been completed - turkey dinner washed down with... real ale... apparently - it had not been until a further sixteen days had passed, January 11, that the Newfoundland Battalion would be ordered out of Corps Reserve and from its lodgings at Camps en Amienois to make its way on foot to the town of Airaines.
+The Christmas festivities of 1916 having concluded - turkey dinner washed down with...real ale...apparently - it was on that January 11 that the Newfoundland Battalion would be ordered out of Corps Reserve and from its lodgings at Camps en Amienois to make its way on foot to the town of Airaines.

-From Airaines only days later, the unit had then entrained from there for the small town of Corbie where it thereupon was to take over billets which it had already occupied for a short period only two months before.
-Days later again the unit had continued its progress back up to the forward area and to...active service.
+From the railway station there the unit then entrained for the small town of Corbie where it thereupon would take over billets which it had already occupied for a short period only two months before.
+Days later again the unit continued its progress back up to the forward area and to...active service.

-Their recent six-week Christmas of 1916 respite by that time a thing of the past, the Newfoundlanders were to officially return to...active service...on January 23, although they apparently had already returned to the trenches of the Western Front by that date and had incurred their first casualties - and fatalities - of 1917.
+That recent six-week Christmas respite spent far to the rear by now a thing of the past, the Newfoundlanders were to officially return to...active service...on January 23, although they apparently had already returned to the trenches by that date and had incurred their first casualties - and fatalities - of 1917.